-- Policy 10.D.1.
-Project conditions shall require compliance with all applicable provisions of the Conservation/Open Space Element. - GOAL 11.
+Policy 10.D.1.
+Project conditions shall require compliance with all applicable provisions of the Conservation/Open Space Element.

+GOAL 11.
 Encourage appropriately scaled renewable energy generation for use within the county.

-Permit development of wind and solar energy resources where the resource is adequate and visual impacts and impacts to fish and wildlife resources are minimal. - Objective 11.A.
-Increase renewable energy generation that is consistent with the county's visual and aesthetic qualities and values. - Policy 11.A.1.
-Support and incentivize residential and nonresidential distributed renewable energy generation. - Action 11.A.1.a.
-Pursue installation of solar photovoltaic systems, power purchase agreements, or solar collective programs to meet all or part of the electrical energy requirements of County-owned or leased buildings. - Action 11.A.1.b.
-Continue offering and promoting incentives (e.g., streamlined permitting, prescriptive designs, fee waivers/reductions) to encourage installation of photovoltaic systems on new or existing buildings. - Action 11.A.1.c.
-Continue offering workshops and information for residents and businesses to provide resources and permitting assistance for those interested in adding renewable energy systems to their properties. - Policy 11.A.2.
-Encourage community-scale (<3 MW) renewable energy development on suitable lands, such as a biomass co-generation facility if sufficient supply becomes available. - Action 11.A.2.a.
-Support the development of appropriately sited community-scale renewable energy systems that meet critical evaluation criteria, such as environmental standards, sensitive species, financial feasibility, and transmission capacity. - Action 11.A.2.b.
-Work with utility providers, regulatory agencies, and local stakeholders to develop technical, environmental, and social feasibility. - Policy 11.A.3.
-Work with applicable agencies to minimize the impacts to the environmental, visual, recreational, wildlife habitat and noise environment within the county for alternative energy development on federal, state, LADWP or other agency lands.
+Objective 11.A.
+Increase renewable energy generation that is consistent with the county's visual and aesthetic qualities and values.

+Policy 11.A.1.
+Support and incentivize residential and nonresidential distributed renewable energy generation.

+Action 11.A.1.a.
+Pursue installation of solar photovoltaic systems, power purchase agreements, or solar collective programs to meet all or part of the electrical energy requirements of County-owned or -leased buildings.

+Action 11.A.1.b.
+Continue offering and promoting incentives (e.g., streamlined permitting, prescriptive designs, fee waivers/reductions) to encourage installation of photovoltaic systems on new or existing buildings.

+Action 11.A.1.c.
+Continue offering workshops and information for residents and businesses to provide resources and permitting assistance for those interested in adding renewable energy systems to their properties.

+Policy 11.A.2.
+Encourage community-scale (<3 MW) renewable energy development on suitable lands, such as a biomass co-generation facility if sufficient supply becomes available.

+Action 11.A.2.a.
+Support the development of appropriately sited community-scale renewable energy systems that meet critical evaluation criteria, such as environmental standards, sensitive species, financial feasibility, and transmission capacity.

+Action 11.A.2.b.
+Work with utility providers, regulatory agencies, and local stakeholders to develop technical, environmental, and social feasibility.

+Policy 11.A.3.
+Oppose commercial-scale (e.g., >3MW) solar and wind energy projects in Mono County on non-county public lands to protect visual, recreational, and wildlife habitat and biological resources, and the noise environment, and ensure projects on private lands protect these resources.

 Action 11.A.3.a.
-Advocate for no adverse project impacts to the visual, recreational, and noise environment in Mono County.
+Where pre-empted by state law or other jurisdictional authority, work with applicable agencies to avoid, minimize, and mitigate impacts to the environmental, visual, recreational, wildlife habitat and noise environment within the county.

 Action 11.A.3.b.
+Ensure (or for non-county public lands advocate) for no adverse project impacts to the visual, recreational, and noise environment in Mono County.

-Advocate for no adverse projects impacts to wildlife habitat in Mono County, including sage grouse habitat and wind energy development impacts to migratory birds.
+Action 11.A.3.b.
+Ensure (or for non-county public lands advocate) for no adverse project impacts to biological resources and wildlife habitat in Mono County, including sage grouse habitat and wind energy development impacts to migratory birds.